sap-tutorials/developer-advocates/tutorials/devtoberfest2025-fun-scramble-languages/devtoberfest2025-fun-scramble-languages.md

 ### Pace
 <details>
     <summary>⇟ Hint 🔦</summary>
-    <i>According to its documentation, this enables a primary focus on the domain, with close collaboration of developers and domain experts, and rapid development at minimized costs.</i>
+    <i>Enables a primary focus on the domain, with close collaboration of developers and domain experts, and rapid development at minimized costs.</i>
 </details>